FFmpeg/FFV1/ffv1.md

 ### slice\_crc\_parity

-`slice_crc_parity` is 32 bits that are chosen so that the slice as a whole has a CRC remainder of 0.
+`slice_crc_parity` is 32 bits that are chosen so that the Slice as a whole has a CRC remainder of 0.

 This is equivalent to storing the CRC remainder in the 32-bit parity.